Corbin Carroll Player Props: Diamondbacks vs. Phillies

 Corbin Carroll At The Plate

-- Among qualifying hitters in MLB action, he ranks fourth in batting average, ninth in on-base percentage, and third in slugging.
+- Among qualified hitters in baseball, he ranks fourth in batting average, eighth in on-base percentage, and third in slugging.

-- Carroll has picked up an RBI in 36.1% of his games this year, with more than one RBI in 14.8% of his games.
-He has also produced three or more runs in one contest.
+- In 37.1% of his games this year, Carroll has driven in at least one run.
+In nine of those games (14.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.